h-a-n-a/magic-string-rs/README.md

 # magic-string-rs

-100% API compatible `MagicString` implementation for Node and modern browsers
+100% API compatible `MagicString` implementation for Node and modern browsers, also, for rust, of course.